OnePieceJoker/learning_journey/java/SpringBoot/spring.md

         String[] produces: Narrows the primary mapping by media types that can be produced by the mapped handler.
 Consists of one or more media types one of which must be chosed via content negotiation the "acceptable" media types of the request.
 Typically those are extracted from the {@code "Accept"} header but may be derived from query parameters, or other.

-- @AliasFor

-    @AliasFor is an annotation that is used to declare aliases for annotation attributes.
+**@AliasFor** is an annotation that is used to declare aliases for annotation attributes.

     使用场景：